Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/samples/Sample2_DetectLivenessWithSession.md

 ### Creating a `FaceSessionClient`

 To create a new `FaceSessionClient` you need the endpoint and credentials from your resource.
-In the sample below you'll use a Face API key credential by creating an `AzureKeyCredential` object that, if needed, will allow you to update the API key without creating a new client.

-You can set `endpoint` and `apiKey` based on an environment variable, a configuration setting, or any way that works for your application.
+In the sample below you'll use a `DefaultAzureCredential` object to authenticate.
+You can set `endpoint` based on an environment variable, a configuration setting, or any way that works for your application.
+See [Authenticate the client][README_authticate] for instructions.

 ```C# Snippet:CreateFaceSessionClient
 Uri endpoint = new Uri("<your endpoint>");